issalig/usifac_tools/cpcz80aventures.md

 # CPC Basic and Z80 adventures

 This is the documentation of my journey into learning Z80 assembly.
-I typed small BASIC programs back in the day and now I am adding a little bit spice with Z80 wizardry.
+I typed small BASIC programs back in the day and now I am spicing up with Z80 wizardry.
 This is **NOT** a tutorial on Z80, just a quick start guide to mess around Z80 and CPC.

 I have used Linux but on Windows you can also do it.